apache/mxnet/docs/tutorials/gluon/learning_rate_schedules.md

 # Learning Rate Schedules

-Setting the learning rate for stochastic gradient descent (SGD) is crucially important when training neural network because it controls both the speed of convergence and the ultimate performance of the network.
+Setting the learning rate for stochastic gradient descent (SGD) is crucially important when training neural networks because it controls both the speed of convergence and the ultimate performance of the network.
 One of the simplest learning rate strategies is to have a fixed learning rate throughout the training process.
-Choosing a small learning rate allows the optimizer find good solutions but this comes at the expense of limiting the initial speed of convergence.
+Choosing a small learning rate allows the optimizer find good solutions, but this comes at the expense of limiting the initial speed of convergence.
 Changing the learning rate over time can overcome this tradeoff.

 Schedules define how the learning rate changes over time and are typically specified for each epoch or iteration (i.e. batch) of training.
 Schedules differ from adaptive methods (such as AdaDelta and Adam) because they: